 Dates for 2017:

 Orange Congregations in Mission, Hillsborough

-OCIM requires potential volunteers to complete a volunteer application with references.
+OCIM needs volunteers for its food pantry and its Meals on Wheels program.
 OCIM facilities are located at 300 Millstone Drive, Hillsborough.
 For additional information, contact Kay at firstname.lastname@example.org.

 Inter-Faith Council, Chapel Hill